binste/chicago_safepassage_evaluation/README.md

 | `0.0-binste-estimation-poisson.ipynb` | Estimates all the Poisson regressions for both violent and property crimes and saves models as well as results into the folder `model`.
 | `1.0-binste-analyze-crime-results-census-block-level.ipynb` | Replicates Figure 3, Figure A.2, Table 1, and Table 10 (column 3 and 7) from McMillen et al. (2017) and compares them to the originals.
 The notebook also produces additional figures for the website. |

+> **Tip**: To view static versions of the Jupyter notebooks in your browser, you can paste their url into [Jupyter nbviewer](http://nbviewer.jupyter.org/).

 ### Hardware
 I used a MacBook Pro (macOS High Sierra 10.13.5) 3.1 GHz Intel Core i5 with 16 GB RAM to develop the project.
 No graphic card is needed.
 The end results were also tested and replicated in a Docker container, as explained above.